nerdsupremacist/GraphZahl/README.md

 - Every property that is either:
     a. a GraphQL Object,
     a.
 Scalar
+    a.
+Enum
-    a. or Enum
+    a. or Union

 will be available via GraphQL.
 Zero hassle.
 Crazy!!!

 - Every method where:
-    a. every input is a Scalar or Enum
+    a. every input is a Scalar, Enum or Input Object
     a. the return type is either:
         a. a GraphQL Object,
         a.
 Scalar
+        a.
+Enum
-        a. or Enum
+        a. or Union

 is now also available!
 Just like that.
 Awesome!!!